-- changes in the U.S. trade environment, including the imposition of import tariffs, could adversely affect the amount or timing of our revenues, results of operations or cash flows; - the reduction, elimination or expiration of government incentives for, or regulations mandating the use of, renewable energy and solar energy specifically could reduce demand for solar energy systems and harm our business; - if we fail to, or incur significant costs in order to, obtain, maintain, protect, defend or enforce, our intellectual property and other proprietary rights, our business and results of operations could be materially harmed; - we may need to defend ourselves against third-party claims that we are infringing, misappropriating or otherwise violating others' intellectual property rights, which could divert management's attention, cause us to incur significant costs and prevent us from selling or using the technology to which such rights relate; - the requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified board members and officers; - we face risks related to actual or threatened health epidemics, such as the COVID-19 pandemic, and other outbreaks, which could significantly disrupt our manufacturing and operations; - although we are not a "controlled company" within the meaning of the Nasdaq rules, during the phase-in period we have relied and may continue to rely on exemptions from certain corporate governance requirements that provide protection to stockholders of other companies; and - certain provisions in our certificate of incorporation and our bylaws that may delay or prevent a change of control.
+- changes in the U.S. trade environment, including the imposition of import tariffs, could adversely affect the amount or timing of our revenues, results of operations or cash flows; - the reduction, elimination or expiration of government incentives for, or regulations mandating the use of, renewable energy and solar energy specifically could reduce demand for solar energy systems and harm our business; - if we fail to, or incur significant costs in order to, obtain, maintain, protect, defend or enforce, our intellectual property and other proprietary rights, our business and results of operations could be materially harmed; - we may need to defend ourselves against third-party claims that we are infringing, misappropriating or otherwise violating others' intellectual property rights, which could divert management's attention, cause us to incur significant costs and prevent us from selling or using the technology to which such rights relate; - significant changes in the cost of raw materials could adversely affect our financial performance; - we are dependent on transportation and logistics providers to deliver our products in a cost efficient manner, and disruptions to transportation and logistics, including increases in shipping costs, could adversely impact our financial condition and results of operations; - the requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain qualified board members and officers; - we face risks related to actual or threatened health epidemics, such as the COVID-19 pandemic, and other outbreaks, which could significantly disrupt our manufacturing and operations; - although we are not a "controlled company" within the meaning of the Nasdaq rules, during the phase-in period we have relied and may continue to rely on exemptions from certain corporate governance requirements that provide protection to stockholders of other companies; and - provisions in our certificate of incorporation and our bylaws may delay or prevent a change of control.